From Celtic Folklore to Musical Rom Coms

 East meets west.
 Essex meets Ukraine.
 Colin meets Katya.
 In a world of online profiles and international relationships, can love conquer all against a backdrop of desperation and kitsch?

 Jack Clover developed Colin & Katya from an entry into the freshers drama competition Cuppers.
 It explored the relationship between Essex-born Colin and Ukrainian Katya, which develops online before Katya travels to the UK to meet in person.
 Around that story blends physical theatre and a live band, with songs sung in Russian.
-The Cherwell described it as ‘a spectacular production’, though the review from The Oxford Student was more hesitant it still found the play ‘entertaining’, ‘adventurous’ and ‘artistic’.
+The Cherwell described it as ‘a spectacular production’.
+Though the review from The Oxford Student was more hesitant, it still found the play ‘entertaining’, ‘adventurous’ and ‘artistic’.

 A recording of ‘Infinity Mark’, the final song in the play.